Articles

 • Employee dissatisfaction due to unmet expectations

-When deciding whether to classify cross-border work as a business trip or assignment, consider:
+When you're trying to decide whether to classify cross-border work as a business trip or assignment, here are the key factors you should be weighing:

 1. Duration: While not the only factor, longer stays typically lean toward assignment classification